baalimago/clai/README.md

     clai -pp flower_INC p A cat made of flowers
 ```

 ```bash
 clai help `# For more info about the available commands (and shorthands)`
 ```

 ## Configuration
-On initial run, `clai` will create configuration files at `$HOME/.clai/`, one for photo and one for chat.
+On initial run, `clai` will create configuration files at `$HOME/.clai/`, one for photo and one for chat/text.
 Here you can configure initial prompts, temperature and other settings.

 Within `$HOME/.clai/conversations` you'll find all the conversations.
-You can also modify the chats here as a way to prompt.
+You can also modify the chats here as a way to prompt, or create entirely new ones as you see fit.

 ## Honorable mentions
 This project is heavily inspired by: [https://github.com/Licheam/zsh-ask](https://github.com/Licheam/zsh-ask), many thanks to Licheam for the inspiration.